open-telemetry/opentelemetry-php/README.md

 #### Nesting spans

-You can _activate_ a span, and future spans will be a child of the most recently activated span.
+You can _activate_ a span, so that it will be the parent of future spans.

 When you activate a span, it's critical that you also _detach_ it when done.
-We recommend doing this in a `finally` block.
+We recommend doing this in a `finally` block:

-When an active span is deactivated (scope detached), the previously active span will become the active span again.
 ```php
 $root = $tracer->spanBuilder('root')->startSpan();
 $scope = $root->activate();